| Y |

 - and later, the scene in

-which Jody realizes he must shoot his beloved, but crop-devouring orphaned
+which Jody realized he must shoot his beloved, but crop-devouring orphaned

 pet fawn, named Flag, that he had earlier rescued - to put it out of